Dark Sky Tourism: Capitalizing on Rural Night Skies

 America’s Dark Sky Dominance

 Texas offers a different model with its Greater Big Bend International Dark Sky Reserve, spanning over 15,000 square miles across Texas and Mexico as the largest certified Dark Sky Place in the world.
-This transboundary approach shows how dark sky preservation can unite communities across political borders around a shared natural resource.
+This cross-border approach shows how dark sky preservation can unite communities across political borders around a shared natural resource.

 Britain’s Network of Night Sky Reserves